Alison Halsall

 Fall/Winter 2024 | AP/CCY4900 6.0 | A | CCY Work-Focused Placement Course | BLEN |

 Alison Halsall's teaching and scholarly strengths are interdisciplinary and trans-generic, and she has won several teaching awards, including the 2017 Department of Humanities Excellence in Teaching Award and the 2010 Dean's Award for Teaching Excellence.
 She specializes in Victorian and modernist literatures, with a particular emphasis on Visual Cultures, which includes the study of paintings and illustrations, contemporary film, comics and graphic novels.
 She co-edited the first-ever collection, The LGBTQ+ Comics Studies Reader (UP Mississippi 2022), which won an Eisner Award for the Best Academic / Scholarly Work.
-Her current monograph project, Growing Up Graphic: The Comics of Children in Crisis, an examination of the lived experiences of young people as represented in comics culture, was just published by The Ohio State University Press (2023).
+Her monograph project, Growing Up Graphic: The Comics of Children in Crisis, an examination of the lived experiences of young people as represented in comics culture, was just published by The Ohio State University Press (2023).
+She is currently editing the scholarly collection, Taylor Swift and Transmedial Storytelling, which is under contract with The Ohio State University Press.

 Degrees